Standards and Regulations

 ART is an educational program that prepares BCLC staff and service providers' employees in assisting players while taking a proactive stance on the well being of the player.
 This training is mandatory for all front-line workers, management and security personnel, and is refreshed throughout their employment.
 Currently, about 14,000 staff have received ART training.

 The program helps employees:

 - Learn what responsible gambling means and gain insight into the signs and impacts of problem gambling;

 - Gain knowledge of the resources available to players, families and staff regarding positive play information; and

 - Gain practical experience in effectively communicating with players from dispelling myths and gambling responsibly to player resource information and community support referrals.

 We’ve also incorporated responsible gambling awareness into our lottery retailer certification training.
 To date, 28,000 people who sell lottery products have received this training.

-To ensure enrollment in the Voluntary Self-Exclusion (VSE) program is a supportive and positive experience for participants, BCLC has enhanced its VSE training for gaming workers with an online training module.
-VSE Enrollment Training reinforces the importance of being compassionate and non-judgmental in order to remove any stigma associated with enrolling in the program.
+To ensure enrollment in Game Break, BCLC's self-exclusion program, is a supportive and positive experience for participants, BCLC has enhanced its Game Break training for gaming workers with an online training module.
+Game Break Enrollment Training reinforces the importance of being compassionate and non-judgmental in order to remove any stigma associated with enrolling in the program.